Quebec City: British and Canadian rule (1763–present)

 Before the Royal Military College of Canada was established in 1876, the only French-speaking officer training school was the Quebec City School of Military Instruction, founded in 1864.
 The school was retained at Confederation, in 1867.
 In 1868, The School of Artillery was formed in Montreal.

 The Quebec Conference on Canadian Confederation was held in the city in 1864.
 In 1867, Queen Victoria chose Ottawa as the definite capital of the Dominion of Canada, while Quebec City was confirmed as the capital of the newly created province of Quebec.

 During World War II, two conferences were held in Quebec City.
 The First Quebec Conference was held in 1943 with Franklin D. Roosevelt (President of the United States), Winston Churchill (Prime Minister of the United Kingdom), William Lyon Mackenzie King (Prime Minister of Canada) and T. V. Soong (minister of foreign affairs of China).
 The Second Quebec Conference was held in 1944 and was attended by Churchill and Roosevelt.
 They took place in the buildings of the Citadelle and at the nearby Château Frontenac.
 A large part of the D-Day landing plans were made during those meetings.

 Until 2002, Quebec was a mostly urbanized city and its territory coterminous with today's borough of La Cité-Limoilou.
-The Government of Quebec then mandated a municipal reorganization in the province, and many suburbs of the north shore of the Saint-Lawrence were merged into Quebec City, taking the form of boroughs.
+The Government of Quebec then mandated a municipal reorganization in the province, and many suburbs of the north shore of the Saint-Lawrence were merged into Quebec City, taking the form of boroughs, thus constituting the boundary of present-day Québec City.
 In 2008 the city celebrated its 400th anniversary and was gifted funds for festivities and construction projects by provincial and federal governments, as well as public artwork by various entities, including foreign countries.